0.0

 00.0 ℃

-Today's UV index in Mexico City, Mexico will be up to 11.6, indicating extreme risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Mexico City, Mexico will be up to 11.6, indicating a extreme level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 UV index at 11.6 in Mexico City means extreme risk; limit outdoor time from 10 a.m. to 4 p.m., use shade, protective clothing, SPF 30+ sunscreen, and sunglasses; watch for bright surfaces like water and snow increasing UV exposure.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Mexico City.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Mexico City.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.